agskwira/challenge_portfolio_Agnieszka/README.md

 In autumn my friend told me about Dare IT.
 I started to observe girls from Dare IT on Linked In and Instagram.
 I was on a few webinars.
 I attended an online job fair organized by Dare IT and I fell in love with that organization.
 After the job fair, I was very uplifted and determined to get new skills and start my career in IT as QA Tester.
 The automation part of testing is very alluring for me, I loved working with software, testing applications, and developing my digital skills.
 I'm pleased that I can do that with Dare It.
 I believe that I will be a good tester.😃*
 ### Subtask 4 Scouts panel- expoatory testing

-"Scout panel" to aplikacja służąca dla zawodników piłki nożnej, która umożliwia przeglądanie wskaźników, umiejętności i pozycje zawodników.
+-"Scout panel" to aplikacja służąca dla zawodników piłki nożnej, która umożliwia przeglądanie wskaźników, umiejętności i pozycje zawodników.
-W aplikacji można dodać nowego zawodnika.
+- Funkcjonalności aplikacji:
+   - Dodawanie nowego gracza wypełniając formularz
+   - Dla kazdego zawodnika można dodać mecz w którym wziął/będzie brał udział za pomocą przycisku "Mecze">>> DODAJ MECZ
+   - Dla każdego zawodnika istnieje możliwośc stworzenia raportu za pomocą  przycisku "Raporty">>> DODAJ RAPORT
+   - można wyświetlić listę graczy za pomocą przycisku "Gracze"
+   - istnieje możliwośc zmiany jezyka wyświetlania, dostępne języki : polski, angielski